labd/wagtailstreamforms/README.rst

 you build your form.
 This allows you to decide how the form is submitted and to where.

-Documentation is currently being worked on but the basics are below

 Whats included?
 ---------------